Wandalen/wProcess/doc/StartSubroutines.md

 Not Executed:

-  * If detached mode when parent exits before child
+  * In detached mode when parent exits before child
   * If ChildProcess method throws an error on early stage

 ### Subroutine `handleError`